 While Camp America is a laugh a minute, don’t expect it to be an easy ride.
 Breaks are few and far between and I was expected to give up my rest hours to hold auditions and run rehearsal sessions.
 International friends One of the best things about Camp America is the close bond you make with other members of staff.
 Camp America enabled me to meet people from many countries including America, Canada, Australia, New Zealand, Israel, and Poland.

 So...... you get to experience different cultures, bring some joy into the hearts of others and have the holiday of a lifetime - all for next to nothing!
-So what are you waiting for, apply today & view our USA summer camp jobs!
+So what are you waiting for, view Camp America reviews or search USA summer camp jobs!